nthansen/FileSystem/readme.txt

 Part 1: System Description:

-This file system provides a root ì \î directory as it initialize and then all other directories are dynamically created by the user.
+This file system provides a root ‚Äú \‚Äù directory as it initialize and then all other directories are dynamically created by the user.
 The system will provide user thread to following system calls that allow them to format, open, read from, write to, update the seek pointer of, close, delete, and get the size of their files.
 Each user will keep track of file they have opened.
 Upon a boot, the file system instantiates a Directory object as the root directory, reads the file from the disk that can be found through the inode 0 at 32 bytes of the disk block 1, and initializes the Directory instance with the file contents.
 On the other hand, prior to a shutdown, the file system will write back the Directory information onto the disk.

 Part 2: Specifications and Internal Design: